 Dopamine agonists include pramipexole (Mirapex), ropinirole (Requip), and Rotigotine (Neupro, given as a patch).
 Apomorphine (Apokyn) is a short-acting injectable dopamine agonist used for quick relief.

 MAO B inhibitors: This medication helps prevent the breakdown of dopamine by inhibiting an enzyme that metabolizes brain dopamine.

 COMT inhibitors: This medication mildly prolongs the effect of levodopa by blocking the enzyme that breaks down dopamine.
 When taken together with levodopa, they increase the availability of levodopa by 40 to 90 percent and prolong its plasma half-life.
 Medications in this category include entacapone and tolcapone.

 Other medications: Other medications that are used more rarely are anticholinergics and amantadine.
 Anticholinergics used to be described to help control tremors.
-However, side effects including impaired memory, confusion, hallucinations, constipation, dry mouth and impaired urination have led to them not being prescribed as often any more.
-Amantadine may provide short term relief but also results in some serious side effects like a purple mottling of the skin, ankle swelling, and hallucinations.
+However, side effects, including impaired memory and confusion.
+Patients may also experience hallucinations, constipation, dry mouth, and impaired urination, which have led to these medications not being prescribed as often anymore.
+Amantadine may provide short-term relief but some serious side effects like a purple mottling of the skin, ankle swelling, and hallucinations.